AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Column_Presets.md

 Then call the {api:anychart.core.ui.DataGrid.Column#setColumnFormat}setColumnFormat(){api} with two parameters: a data field you want to use in the column text and either a [default preset](#default_presets) or a [custom one](#custom_presets).

+Please note that both default and custom data fields can be formatted.

 ## Default Presets

 misc: